opensearch-project/documentation-website/_security-analytics/sec-analytics-config/detectors-config.md

 Supported log types are available in the following resources:

 - For all log types, go to the open-source Elastic Common Schema (ECS) specification.
-- For AWS CloudTrail, Domain Name System (DNS) log types, and virtual private network (VPC) flow logs, go to the [Open Cybersecurity Framework](https://github.com/ocsf/ocsf-schema).
+- For AWS CloudTrail, DNS log types, and VPC flow logs, the [Open Cybersecurity Framework](https://github.com/ocsf/ocsf-schema)

 The field names for alias rules are used in the following steps and are listed under the **Detector field name** column within the mapping tables.